mcphee11/genesys-copilot-summary/README.md

 ## Step 1

 This example uses "Implicit Grant" OAuth2 to your Genesys Cloud ORG environment.
 The first thing you will need to do is to get a ClientID from your Genesys Cloud ORG with the ability to connect to the API endpoints.
 This will also need to have a redirect to the Hosting location of the server url for example: "http://localhost:8080/index.html".
 You will also need add the required "scopes" for the endpoints that you want to use.
-In this example we are using "conversations".
+In this example we are using "users & notifications".

 ![](/docs/images/oauth.png?raw=true)